mike-gimelfarb/cocoa/docs/multivariate.rst

 the global minimum of a multivariate function.
 It is similar to differential evolution, but the procedure for generating new candidate solutions includes not only an attraction term for moving towards the best candidate in the population, but also a repulsion term for moving away from the worst candidate.
-The version implemented in COCOA features a multi-population scheme for improving the search behavior of JAYA, automatic parameter adaptation, and Levy flights and other mutation operators for global exploration of the search space.
+The version implemented currently features a multi-population scheme for improving the search behavior of JAYA, automatic parameter adaptation, and Levy flights and other mutation operators for global exploration of the search space.